Derm DMs: Is My Facial Roller Causing My Acne?

 How to Use a Facial Roller Without Causing Acne

 Start by washing your face with a gentle cleanser, like the La Roche-Posay Toleriane Purifying Foaming Facial Wash.
 Once your skin is clean, you can use your facial roller (we like to keep it in the refrigerator for a cooling effect) on bare skin or over a sheet mask, serum or cream.
 If you are going to use it with a product, choose a non-comedogenic formula to help prevent your roller session from clogging your pores.

 Next, roll outwards along the jawline on either side of the face several times, then roll outwards along the cheeks, under the eyes and on your forehead towards your hairline.

-When you’re done rolling, clean the roller following the tips Dr Zeichner mentioned above.
+And when you’re done rolling, clean the roller following the tips Dr Zeichner mentioned above.